The darkest survival situations in human history

 Chance of death – 50%

-During the 14th century a disease called the bubonic plague, or black death as its more commonly known swept across Europe and Asia and claimed the lives of millions of people.
-This disease was carried mostly by flees that travelled around on rats which seem to have a skill for getting just about everywhere.
+During the 14th century a disease called the bubonic plague, or black death as it is more commonly known swept across Europe and Asia and claimed the lives of around half the population of Europe.
+This disease was carried mostly by fleas that traveled around on rats who seemed to have a skill for getting just about everywhere.

 Medicine during this time wasn’t really “medicine” as we know it, but more experimental procedures using herbs and other treatments that didn’t really do anything.
-The only thing people could do was try to avoid it or attempt to make themselves immune, which was done in a less than pleasant manner.
-People had worked out getting sick with an illness meant you were less likely to suffer from it in the future, and so people tried to infect themselves with small doses so they had time to build up a resistance to it before it became fully active.
-This was done by either rubbing some infected puss into an open cut or grinding up a scab from an infected person and snorting it, needless to say both methods weren’t exactly effective.
+The only thing people could do was try to avoid it or attempt to make themselves immune, which was done in a less-than-pleasant manner.
+People had worked out that getting sick with an illness meant you were less likely to suffer from it in the future, so people tried to infect themselves with small doses so they had time to build up a resistance to it before it became fully active.
+This was done by either rubbing some infected puss into an open cut or grinding up a scab from an infected person and snorting it, needless to say, both methods weren’t exactly effective.

 Being alive during this time meant being isolated to the most remote village you could find.
-Wearing full face coverings when ever outside and avoiding people from outside where you live at all costs.
+Wearing full-face coverings whenever outside and avoiding other people at all costs.
 Living through the plague meant you had a 50% chance of dying, no matter where you were in Europe.

 The Jamestown winter of 1609-1610